Axos Bank First Checking review

 Open an Axos Bank First Checking account for your child using these steps:

-- Go to the official Axos Bank website and click Personal from the navigation menu.
+- From the official Axos Bank website, click Personal from the navigation menu.

 - Click Checking, then scroll down until you see First Checking.

 - Create your account and click Start Application.

 - Fill out the parent or guardian application using your name, occupation, social security number, address and driver’s license number.
 Click Save & Continue.